Active learning for data streams: a survey: Online active learning approaches

 A different kind of threshold, based on the spherical potential theory, has been suggested by \cite{Subramanian2014}, with the proposal of a meta-cognitive component that evaluates the novelty content of incoming data points.
 This is done using a knowledge measure represented by the spherical potential, which has been thoroughly investigated in kernel-based approaches \citep{Hoffmann2007}.
 The spherical potential is used to set a threshold and decide whether to add a new rule to capture the knowledge in the current sample.
 It should be noted that the authors also used a threshold based on the prediction error, which could not be used with scarcity of labels.
 The prediction error is assessed using the hinge loss error function \citep{Suresh2008,Zhang2004}.

 Fuzzy models have also been used to solve computer vision tasks. \cite{Weigl2016} analyze the visual inspection quality control case, which is also considered by \cite{rozanec}.
 They assess the usefulness of the images in a single-pass manner, but the instances that are selected to be queried are accumulated in a buffer, which is later on assigned to an oracle for labeling.
 Choosing the size of the buffer represents a trade-off problem between timely updating the classifier and requiring continuous interventions from a human annotator.
-The active learning strategy is certainty-based, meaning that the objective is to increase the classifier’s certainty on future predictions.
-The strategy is implemented via thresholding the certainty of the incoming data points and takes into account two model classes, a random forest classifier and an evolving fuzzy classifier.
+The active learning strategy works by setting a threshold on the certainty of the model with regards to the incoming data points.
+The authors take into account two model classes, a random forest classifier and an evolving fuzzy classifier.
 When using random forest, certainty is computed using the best-versus-second-best margin score.
 Instead, when using evolving fuzzy classifiers, the sample selection criterion takes into account the conflict and ignorance concepts as in \cite{Lughofer2012}.

 Finally, \cite{Cernuda2014} combine the use of fuzzy models with a sampling approach inspired by the multivariate statistical process control literature.
 Indeed, using a latent structure model, they propose a query strategy based on the Hotelling $T^2$ and the squared prediction error (SPE) statistics, which have been extensively used in anomaly detection problems \citep{OAE,Gajjar2018,Vanhatalo2016,Vanhatalo2017}. \cite{Ge2014} used these statistics for pool-based active learning in conjunction with a principal component regression model.
 The key idea is to use the Hotelling $T^2$ and the SPE statistics to measure the distance between the currently labeled training set and a new unlabeled data point.
 A high value in one of the two statistics would most likely suggest that the new observation is violating the current model, and thus its inclusion in the training set could bring some valuable information.
 Similarly, \cite{Cernuda2014} use the Hotelling $T^2$ and the SPE statistics with a partial least squares model.
 Then, when a new observation is added to the training set, they retrain a TS fuzzy model using a sliding window approach.